-I’m sure you’re not surprised to hear that many of my clients make their way into my biz life when their financial situation doesn’t feel as good as they want to.
-I would say that the majority of the clients I work intimately with, begin when they’re in a position that makes them feel pretty darn uncomfortable.
+I’m sure you’re not surprised to hear that many of my clients make their way into my business life when their financial situation doesn’t feel as good as they want it to.
+I would say that the majority of the clients I work closely with begin when they’re in a position that makes them feel pretty darn uncomfortable.

-And as I empathise with their situation, which can vary from feelings of chaos or overwhelm to anxiety and utter shock.
-I always feel a little excited at the opportunity this presents for the business owner to flip the situation on its head to make changes for the better.
+And as I empathise with their situation, which can vary from feelings of chaos or overwhelm to anxiety and utter shock, I always feel a little excited at the opportunity this presents for the business owner to flip the situation on its head and make changes for the better.

-I’m sure you can think of a time where you’ve gone from being sure your world was going to implode, to making it through it and not only surviving, but coming out the other side as an upgraded version of yourself.
+I’m sure you can think of a time when you’ve gone from being sure your world was going to implode, to making it through and not only surviving, but coming out the other side as an upgraded version of yourself.

-So today, I sharing with you the Lessons (I’ve observed and learned) from Lean Times.
+So today, I am sharing with you the Lessons I’ve observed and learned from Lean Times.